 Pop music could use a rock star.
-Long blue hair swaying, powerhouse voice booming, effusive energy emanating, and guitars resounding, 18-year-old Camryn confidently fills that role and more.
+Blue hair swaying, powerhouse voice booming, effusive energy emanating, and guitars resounding, 19-year-old Camryn confidently fills that role and more.

 “I don’t want to ever simply fit in,” she exclaims.
 “I aim to be something that the world hasn’t necessarily seen before.
 It’s more than combining pop and rock.
 It’s bringing real instruments back.
 Music isn’t just something that I’m putting out; it’s something that’s really a part of me.”

 In 2017, the pop outlier unleashed her most bombastic, biggest, and brightest single yet, “Glow.”
 Propelled by a boisterous beat, hummable riff, and an iridescent chant, the song has amassed over 1 million Spotify streams in under a month’s time.
 Produced by The Monarch [Justin Bieber, DJ Khaled] and co-written by Camryn with HARLŒ [Kelly Clarkson, JoJo, Charli XCX], it sees her shine like never before.

 “It’s an anthem” reveals the artist.
 “Moreover, this is meant to be relatable.
 I’ve been in a relationship for a year-and-a-half with my best friend of five years.
 Love makes you dance and smile.
 It makes you ‘Glow.’
 That’s what I wanted to share with my audience.
 I really want to tell a story.
 I feel like the journey begins here.”